-This project is available in Chiang Mai.
+This project is available in Bangkok and Chiang Mai.

 Saffron robes, morning alms and novice monks – and not a tourist in sight.
-It’s hard to believe that such a staunch traditional life still thrives in the 21st century, but Chiang Mai’s temple schools are a world away from “everyday.”
+It’s hard to believe that such a staunch traditional life still thrives in the 21st century, but Thailand’s temple schools are a world away from “everyday.”
 As a volunteer English teacher, you’ll experience the difference first-hand.

 Volunteering in Thailand – A Day in the Life

-Morning comes early in Chiang Mai’s temple schools.
+Morning comes early in Thailand’s temple schools.
 As you arrive, novices line up to receive morning announcements from the faculty.
 Prayer and meditation follow, leading up to the start of class at 8:30 am.
 Another round of prayer and meditation follows lunch.
 Education in these temple schools is holistic – a marriage of mind and body rarely seen in the West.

 Teaching Monks Volunteer Video